itssuprim/SubDomain_Enumeration/README.md

 ## Output
 - Subdomains are saved in the output directory.
-- Data is stored in MariaDB.
 - Final results are exported to `subdomain_enumeration_results.xlsx`.

 ## Troubleshooting
 - **No output from Gau & Assetfinder?** Ensure Docker is running and the commands work manually.
 - **ModuleNotFoundError for Pandas?** Run `pip install pandas`.
-- **Database connection issues?** Verify MariaDB credentials and that the database exists.

 ## License
 MIT License